openhab/openhab-addons/bundles/org.openhab.binding.webexteams/README.md

 Webex Teams supports two main types of app integration:

 * Bot: a separate identity that can be used to communicate with people and rooms.
-* Integration: OAuth integration that allows the binding to act on a persons behalf.
+* Person or Integration: OAuth integration that allows the binding to act on a persons behalf.

-Both of these integrations must be first configured on the [Webex Developers](https://developer.webex.com/my-apps) website.
+Both of these accounts must be first configured on the [Webex Developers](https://developer.webex.com/my-apps) website.
+When creating a person integration, it's important you customize the redirect URL based on your OpenHab installation.
+For example if you run your openHAB server on `http://openhab:8080` you should add [http://openhab:8080/connectwebex](http://openhab:8080/connectwebex) to the redirect URIs.

-To use the bot identity, only configure the `token` (Authentication token).
+To use a bot account, only configure the `token` (Authentication token).

-To use the OAuth interation, configure `clientId`, `clientSecret` and `authCode`.
-To make life easier, use the following redirect URL: `https://files.ducbase.com/authcode/index.html` when creating the Webex Teams app at the URL above.
-This will provide you with a convenient way to copy the auth code once redirected by Webex Teams.
-The auth code is obtained by using the Authorization URL from the Webex Developers integration setup page.

-As long as the binding is configured with credentials it will refresh tokens.
-When the binding was down for a prolongued time you may have to obtain a new auth code.
-In this case, delete the refresh token from the configuration and apply the new auth token.
+To use a person integration, configure `clientId` and `clientSecret`.
+When the account is configured as a Thing in OpenHab, navigate to the redirect URL (as described above) and authorize your account.

-You shouldn't configure both an authentication token (used for bots) AND clientId/clientSecret (used for integrations).
-In that case the binding will use the clientId/clientSecret.
+You shouldn't configure both an authentication token (used for bots) AND clientId/clientSecret (used for person integrations).
+In that case the binding will use the authentication token.

 A default room id is required for use with the `sendMessage` action.